Title

 Stephens is sworn in on February 11, with Davis’ formal inauguration delayed until February 18, when he finally reaches Montgomery from Mississippi.

-With this, America’s struggle no longer becomes a matter of South Carolina and Sumter, but of how to react to a formal new power, the CSA, residing on domestic soil.
+With this, America’s struggle no longer becomes a matter of South Carolina and Sumter, but of how to react to a new power, the Confederate States of America, residing on domestic soil.

 Sidebar: Initial CSA Cabinet